ModyQyW/tailwind-extensions/README.md

 When using this preset, you need to control when to add `class="dark"` to the page container element.
 [VueUse useDark](https://vueuse.org/core/usedark/) is recommended.

-TailwindCSS `preflight` may conflict with the `element-plus` styles, and you will need to make some simple adjustments.
+TailwindCSS `preflight` may conflict with the `element-plus` styles.
+Please refer to the example below for adjustments.

-√ Recommend: with TailwindCSS `preflight`.

 ```ts
 // project entry main.ts